jmackraz/baker-house/README.rst

 Introduction
 ============

-This is a home automation hobby project, to control whatever you want on a Raspberry Pi (for example) by voice, using Alexa, AWS Lambda and AWS IoT, all in Python.
-In this implementation, we use the onkly-eiscp package to control an Onkly/Integra AV Receiver.
+This is a home automation hobby project, to control whatever you want to control on a Raspberry Pi (for example) by voice, using Alexa, AWS Lambda and AWS IoT, all in Python.
+In this implementation, we use the onkyo-eiscp package to control an Onkly/Integra AV Receiver.

 It is a goal to make this as absolutely simple as possible.
 At runtime, there